 Dr. Cushing's research is concerned with the promotion and maintenance of behaviors that advance the physical and psychological health and wellbeing of children and youths.

-Dr. Follmer Greenhoot's research focuses on cognitive development with a special focus on memory development.
-Primarily, how children and adults come to remember both good and bad experiences in their lives, and how these memories are related to well-being.
+Dr. Follmer Greenhoot's research focuses on cognitive development and learning.
+More specifically, how children and adults come to remember both good and bad experiences in their lives; how to help students achieve a high level of success in learning in higher education.

 Ph.D., 1995, Duke University